73rhodes/Sublime-Flow/README.md

    * It needs [Flow](http://flowtype.org) installed on your system.
    * The `flow` command must be in your `PATH`.
-   * It can automatically run Flow when you save a .js file.
    * Works on Linux and MacOS only.

 Prerequisites